-As we mentioned above, customers aren't flocking to these big-ticket destinations as long as the coronavirus is still spreading.
+As we mentioned above, customers aren't flocking to these bigticket destinations as long as the coronavirus is still spreading.
 The same catalyst tanking Carnival and Wynn right now is lopping off a huge section of Disney's revenue too.

 And Disney's studio segment is taking a hit, too.
 The company makes 45% of its revenue from its media and studio products.
 Disney owns film studios like Pixar, Disney Animation, Marvel Studios, Lucasfilm, Fox Searchlight, and 20th Century Fox.

 Movie studios are facing grim prospects as customers are avoiding theaters.
-The latest James Bond movie - "No Time to Die" - just had its release date pushed all the way back to November.
+The latest James Bond movie - "No Time to Die" - had its release date pushed all the way back to November.
 The film was initially supposed to debut in April.
-The studio is afraid fears about the virus will hurt revenue.
+The studio is afraid fears about the virus will continue to hurt revenue.
 You can expect to see more studios follow suit, including studios Disney owns.

-It will take months for Disney's revenue and earnings to recover, and we don't know if we've seen the worst of it.
-It the virus continues to spread in the United States, we might not see companies with exposure to it recover until a vaccine is widely available and the public feels comfortable again.
+Disney's revenue and earnings are still recovering, and we don't know if we've seen the worst of it.
+If the virus continues to spread in the United States, we might not see companies with exposure to it recover until a vaccine is widely available and the public feels comfortable again.
 That won't be until next year.